 First, make a wish list of where you want to go.
-Then get out a map, find, and mark all of your top destinations/attractions.
-Identify the region that has the most marks.
-This is where you should concentrate on visiting.
+Then get out a map, mark the locations of all of your top destinations/attractions (I use little post-it-notes).